ShannonZ/FISTA-1/README.md

 > The folder "examples/lib_win64" contains reference LAPACK and BLAS libraries > compiled for 64 bit Windows.
 The compilation was done by a third party.
 USE AT YOUR OWN RISK.
 The compiled versions of LAPACK and BLAS were obtained from:
 > http://ylzhao.blogspot.com.au/2013/10/blas-lapack-precompiled-binaries-for.html

-Intel MKL contains a LAPACK library, seems heavily optimized and could be used as a one to one replacement to check if performance is not better.
+[Intel MKL](https://software.intel.com/en-us/mkl) contains a LAPACK library, seems heavily optimized and could be used as a one to one replacement to check if performance is not better.

 Armadillo can also be linked against [NVBLAS](http://docs.nvidia.com/cuda/nvblas/), a GPU-accelerated implementation of BLAS.

 #### Other software
 I made the choice of using Armadillo to favor ease of porting to C++.
 Because Armadillo authors use function names similar to Matlab, the porting was easy and straightforward.
 Other libraries might provide better performances at the cost of a higher porting effort.
 This is a tradeoff.

 Last resort should be to write manually GPU code.
-This is probably something we want to try at the last moment, for very critical pieces of code.
+This is probably something we want to try at the last moment, only for critical pieces of code.